 - Then, do remote_write to MetricFire’s Hosted Prometheus.

-When you do these, hosted Prometheus works more like a long-term storage than actual full-blown hosted Prometheus solution.
+When you do these, hosted Prometheus works more like long-term storage than an actual full-blown hosted Prometheus solution.
 If MetricFire were to try to manage the local Prometheus within your Kubernetes clusters, it would mean causing a lot of common security issues.

 Thus, we recommend using the Hosted Graphite Agent instead.
 The Hosted Graphite Agent is fully customizable, which means we can tailor your monitoring needs more comprehensively than with Hosted Prometheus.